DFHack/dfhack/docs/plugins/sort.rst

 -----------------

-The Info overlay adds search support to many of the fort-wide "Info" panels (e.g. "Creatures", "Tasks", etc.).
+The Info overlay adds search support to many of the fort-wide "Info" panels that don't already have search widgets (e.g. "Tasks", "Artifacts", etc.).
 When searching for units, you can search by name (with either English or native language last names), profession, or special status (like "necromancer").
 If there is text in the second column, you can search for that text as well.
 This is often a job name or a status, like "caged".
 The work animal assignment page can also filter by squad or burrow membership.

 Work animals overlay
 --------------------

-In addition to the search and filter widgets provided by the Info tabs overlay, the work animal assignment screen has an additional overlay that annotates each visible unit with the number of work animals that unit already has.
+The work animal assignment screen has an overlay that annotates each visible unit with the number of work animals that unit already has assigned.

 Interrogation overlay
 ---------------------

-In the interrogation and conviction screens under the "Justice" tab, you can search for units by name.
-You can also filter by the classification of the unit.
+In the interrogation and conviction screens under the "Justice" tab, you can filter by the classification of the unit.
 The classification groups are ordered by how likely a member of that group is to be involved in a plot.
+The groups
-The groups are: All, Risky visitors, Other visitors, Residents, Citizens, Animals, Deceased, and Others.
+are: All, Risky visitors, Other visitors, Residents, Citizens, Animals, Deceased, and Others.
 "Risky" visitors are those who are especially likely to be involved in plots, such as criminals, necromancers, necromancer experiments, and intelligent undead.

-On the interrogations screen, you can also filter units by whether they have already been interrogated.
+On the interrogations screen, you can also filter units by whether they have already been interviewed in realation to the current crime.

 Candidates overlay
 ------------------